MKMaS-GUET/EPMEI/README.md

 # Enhanced Packed Marker with Entity Information for Aspect Sentiment Triplet Extraction
-This repository is an implementation of our paper "Simple Approach for Aspect Sentiment Triplet Extraction using Span-based Segment Tagging and Dual Extractors".
+This repository is an implementation of our paper "Enhanced Packed Marker with Entity Information for Aspect Sentiment Triplet Extraction".

+You Li, Xupeng Zeng, Yixiao Zeng, and Yuming Lin.
+2024.
+Enhanced Packed Marker with Entity Information for Aspect Sentiment Triplet Extraction.
+In Proceedings of the 47th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR'24), July 14–18, 2024, Washington, DC, USA.
+ACM, New York, NY, USA, 11 pages. https://doi.org/10.1145/3626772.3657734

 Create the bert folder bert_models/bert-base-uncased  from https://huggingface.co/google-bert/bert-base-uncased/tree/main

 create result/ner/14lap